What’s going on with our planet?

 1. We’ve Known About Climate Change Since the 1800s

-- Scientists first found the greenhouse effect in the 1820s.
+- The history of climate change began when scientists discovered the greenhouse effect in the 1820s.
 It sparked much-needed research and some of it is still helping us discover more about the issue.

 - In 1895 Svante Arrhenius theorized that rising CO2 levels might increase the earth’s temperature by about 9°F. Turns out he wasn’t far off the mark.